orchid-initiative/.github/profile/README.md

 ### What's our goal?
 We facilitate passion-driven, purpose-grounded, and skill-building projects.
 That means:

-* Helping people with powerful ideas find the support to test them.
+* Helping dreamers find the support and structure to grow their early ideas.
 * Helping learners and hobbyists find meaningful tasks and mentors.
 * Helping experienced teams apply their expertise to community-rooted needs.